 Groynes act as a barrier which impedes people walking along a beach

 The beach on the downdrift side of the groyne can be much lower than the up-drift side.
 This can make them very dangerous, particularly for young children.
-At Hornsea on the Holderness Coast, there is a height difference of almost 2m between the beach either side of one groyne.
+At Hornsea on the Holderness Coast, there is a height difference of almost 2m between the beach on either side of one groyne.

 Economic

 Beaches downdrift of the defences are starved of beach material due to their impact on longshore drift.
-This leads to increased erosion which has an economic impact further along the coast.
+This leads to increased erosion, which has an economic impact further along the coast.

 Groynes need regular maintenance.